istio/istio.io/content/en/docs/setup/install/operator/index.md

 ## Customize through the Helm API

-The [Helm API](https://istio.io/docs/reference/config/installation-options/) is available as part of the operator API.
+The [Helm API](https://istio.io/docs/reference/config/installation-options/) is available as part of the Operator API.
 It can be accessed as a top level values field in IstioControlPlane (for [global settings](https://istio.io/docs/reference/config/installation-options/#global-options)) and per-component values fields for each Istio component.
 For example, here's a YAML file that configures some global